alexcho617/OS_ProgramTester/README.md

 the subjects target.c and solution.c 's aim is to receive a string from it's parent's processor via pipe, and calculate the length of the string.

 # What I couldn't implement
-Measuring time for each process.
+Measuring time for each process

 Implementing error signals